Low Taper Fade Wavy Haircuts for Men

 • Use heat protectant before blow-drying to avoid dryness.

-Pro Tip: For thick waves, use medium-hold cream; for fine hair, volumizing mousse adds lift.
+Pro tip: for thick waves, use a medium-hold cream; for fine hair, a volumizing mousse adds lift.

 How to Ask Your Barber for the Perfect Low Taper Fade